Portraits of Persons with Disabilities: Katie Curnow

 — Nikki Giovanni, The Collected Poetry, 1968-1998

-An African American woman stands for a portrait.
-She has a cane in her right hand,, which is barely visible.
-She is wearing a red bluse with a black and white floral pattern.
+A 59 year old, African American woman stands for a portrait.
+She has a cane in her right hand, which is barely visible.
+She is wearing a red blouse with a black and white floral pattern.
 She has short curly hair and has a large smile across her face.

 Gina DeShong, Flint, Michigan 2023

-This interview was done at The Disability Network in Flint, Michigan in May 2023 where Gina is the Program Director.
+This interview was held at The Disability Network in Flint, Michigan where Gina, 59 (she/her), is the Program Director.
 She is a stroke survivor, avid reader and hometown girl.

 For more Portraits of Persons with Disabilities interviews, click here.